 – Nelene Gibbs, Hampton Roads Realtor

 “I have found that, locally, there is far less saturation on Instagram than Google search, so the dollars I spend on IG promotion go further than trying to compete for top spot on Google.
 Plus, I’m able to connect with individuals much faster and easier when they engage on IG.
 I’ve found it to be a great addition to my marketing strategy, where I thought my SEO efforts weren’t working as well!”

 21. Partner With Local Businesses to Offer Deals to Your Leads

 “I recommend working with local companies to do a video or some type of give back.
 For example, I would do a ‘how to prep your lawn for winter’ with a local lawn service and then work with the company to offer your clients a discount, ie: 10% off first service when you mention AV Realty Team.
 This helps make you become a source for your clients by adding value.
 Plus you put it on social media or on your email blast and now you are also connecting to the vendors database so you are adding new eyes to your company.”

 The Bottom Line

-Even though changes with Facebook’s news feed will be tough on Realtors, if you use the proven real estate marketing ideas in this article, you will get more leads, close more deals, and have a killer 2019.
+Even though changes with Facebook’s news feed will be tough on Realtors, if you use the proven real estate marketing strategies in this article, you will get more leads, close more deals, and have a killer year.